KyleH777/KyleH777/README.md

 ---

 🤖 Full transparency, Claude did help me write some code.
-I am a firm believer in AI being a tool to boost productivity.
+I am a firm believer in AI being a tool to help productivity.